huandu/facebook/README.md

 ### Use `paging` field in response. ###

 Some Graph API responses use a special JSON structure to provide paging information.
-Use `Result.Paging()` to navigate in the result.
+Use `Result.Paging()` to walk through all data in such results.

 ```go
 res, _ := session.Get("/me/home", nil)